Luis Marín (footballer, born 1974)

 Luis Antonio Marín Murillo (born 10 August 1974) is a Costa Rican former professional footballer, who played as a centre-back, and former captain of the Costa Rica national team.
-He is currently the manager of Alajuelense.
+He is currently the manager of Inter FA.

 Marin was regarded to be one of the finest Costa Rican footballers of his generation.

 Club career

 Marín was born in the Calderón Guardia Hospital in San José, Costa Rica and grew up in Concepción de Tres Ríos.
 He made his professional debut for Carmelita on 13 September 1992 against Alajuelense, before moving to Alajuelense themselves.
 In 1998, he moved abroad to play for Guatemalan side USAC alongside compatriots Try Bennett and Benjamín Mayorga and in 1999 he played in Uruguay for River Plate.
 In 2000, he returned to Alajuelense.

 In 2006, Marín left Liga for another spell abroad, moving to Israeli outfit Maccabi Netanya.
 After 3 seasons with Netanya, winning a total of 113 caps, scoring 2 goals in all club competitions and becoming a fan favorite earning the nickname "superman", Marin left the club in summer 2009 for a final spell at Alajuelense.
 He announced his retirement in April 2011.